What is an LLC Registered Agent? (The Complete Guide)

 Discussion with an agent showing a report

-Reliable registered agent service is also responsible for keeping state and federal governments informed about your LLC's administrative details.
+A registered agent also keeps state and federal agencies informed about your LLC's administrative details.

 The federal government also has its own set of rules and requirements that LLCs must abide by to remain compliant with the law; these include filing annual reports for a start.